The Languages

 Overview

-A good Director can be a gift to any group or situation by helping people negotiate their needs.
-A bad Director can over-control and shut down others’ expressions.
+Good Directing can be a gift to any group or situation by helping others negotiate their needs, and helping them to understand yours as well.
+Bad Directing can over-control and shut down others’ expressions, and generate resentment from those who feel overwhelmed.

 Positive attributes: